- Gas Leak

 - In the event of a railcar explosion, take cover immediately underneath or behind objects that will give protection against falling glass and debris.

 - After the effects of the accident have subsided, notify police, fire, and ambulance by dialing 9-1-1.
-Notify Campus Safety at 777-3341.
+Notify Department of Public Safety at 701-777-3341.
 Give your name and describe the location and details of the accident.

 - Treat the accident as a potential hazardous materials site.
 Do not approach the area unless it is safe to proceed.
 Potential hazardous materials are diesel fuel from the train engine as well as other items transported on the train.